brownby/ESBD-Design-Blocks/README.md

  - Microcontrollers
  - Motor drivers

- and more, and we have plans to add even mroe in the future.
+ and more, and we have plans to add even more in the future.

 ## Using these design blocks in Eagle